JaspervanRiet/Jager/README.md

 # Jager

 An unofficial Android client for Product Hunt with a heavy focus on material design, made by Jasper van Riet.
-[Licensed under GPLv3][license]
+Jager makes use of the [Product Hunt API][api].
+[Licensed under GPLv3][license].

 ![](screenshot1.jpg)
 ![](screenshot2.jpg)